These are the most beautiful and magical places to visit in Ireland, full of Irish countryside and amazing sights. Check them out below!

 6. The Burren – ruggedly beautiful

-With a landscape full of ruts, rocky mounds, and fissures, walking on the Burren in County Clare have been likened to walking on the moon.
+With a landscape full of ruts, rocky mounds, and fissures, walking on the Burren in County Clare has been likened to walking on the moon.
 Its landscape makes it appear like a giant jigsaw of cracks and rocks which jut up from the surface.

 5. Glendalough – where history and nature collide